PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: RELATED WORK

 \subsection{Foothold-based Locomotion}

 More recent approaches directly condition policy objectives on explicit footholds as task-specific targets.
 For instance, Kim et al.~\cite{kim2025high} leverage a hierarchical framework combining sampling-based foothold planning and a learning-based tracker module to achieve high-speed navigation over discrete terrains.
-Coholich et al.~\cite{coholich2025hierarchical} utilizes a high-level policy optimizes foothold targets using the low-level policy's value function without additional training.
+Coholich et al.~\cite{coholich2025hierarchical} utilizes a high-level policy that optimizes foothold targets using the low-level policy's value function without additional training.
 Jenelten et al.~\cite{jenelten2024dtc} utilize trajectory optimization to generate optimized footholds combined with RL for robust tracking.
 These methods demonstrate that footholds can effectively enhance robot locomotion performance across complex terrains.
-However, such decoupled frameworks generally necessitate high-fidelity terrain perception to execute accurate foothold tracking, which complicates real-world deployment.
-To address this challenge, we introduce egocentric foothold prior within a single-stage training framework to achieve robust terrain traversal.
+However, explicit foothold tracking assumes accurate execution targets are available throughout traversal, which becomes demanding in highly dynamic parkour tasks with partial perception.
+To address this challenge, we introduce an egocentric foothold prior within a unified single-stage training framework, where locally estimated footholds are used as soft motion priors to achieve robust terrain traversal.